Rotios/P2PChess/README.md

-# ted cruz is the zodiac killer
+# Peer-to-Peer Chess
+This is a distributed, peer-to-peer chess app, that allows groups of friends to play together.